-The following courses are typically offered through the mechanisms of Dual Credit, Dual Enrollment and Early College Credit.
+The following courses are typically offered through the mechanisms of Dual Credit or Dual Enrollment.
+Most classes in our catalog can be taken through the early college course mechanism.
 Please contact our team if you have questions about a course not on this list.